Clyde-Kertzer/clydekertzer.com/_pages/about.md

 ---

-My honors thesis, [_Parameterizations of Descartes Quadruples_](/files/HonorsThesis.pdf) was advised by Professor <a href="https://math.katestange.net">Kate Stange</a> and Professor <a href="https://math.colorado.edu/~jari2770">James Rickards</a>.
+My honors thesis, [_Parameterizations of Descartes Quadruples_](/files/HonorsThesis.pdf) was advised by Professor <a href="https://math.katestange.net">Katherine E. Stange</a> and Professor <a href="https://math.colorado.edu/~jari2770">James Rickards</a>.

 ---

-An article about a paper I wrote (with Summer Haag, James Rickards and Katherine E. Stange,) was published in <a href="https://www.quantamagazine.org/two-students-unravel-a-widely-believed-math-conjecture-20230810/">Quanta magazine</a>.
+An article about a paper I wrote (with <a href="https://math.colorado.edu/~suha3163/">Summer Haag</a>, James Rickards and <a href="https://math.katestange.net">Katherine E. Stange</a>) was published in <a href="https://www.quantamagazine.org/two-students-unravel-a-widely-believed-math-conjecture-20230810/">Quanta magazine</a>.

 ---